 - Falmouth University

-If you are interested in learning more about studying Design and Crafts in the UK, arrange your free consultation today.
-Learn more about our university application services, and don't forget the Premium Service will guarantee you an offer from a UK university on a Design and Crafts programme.
+If you are interested in learning more about Design and Crafts in the UK, arrange your free consultation today.
+Don't forget the Premium Service will guarantee you at least one offer from a UK university!